 Location.
-36° 7.34′ N, 80° 4.29′ W. Marker is in Kernersville, North Carolina, in Forsyth County.
-Marker is at the intersection of Beard Street and North Main Street, on the right when traveling south on Beard Street.
+36° 7.18′ N, 80° 4.36′ W. Marker is in Kernersville, North Carolina, in Forsyth County.
+Marker is on East Mountain Street, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Kernersville NC 27284, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers Site of Dobson's Tavern (approx. 0.2 miles away); Stuart Motor Company (approx. 0.2 miles away); Kerner Tannery (approx. half a mile away); Site of Historic Beeson's Crossroad Trading Post (approx. 3 miles away); Maynard Field (approx. 4.6 miles away); Jesse Benbow House (approx. 4.9 miles away); Charles Benbow House (approx. 5.2 miles away); Oak Ridge Public School (approx. 5.4 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Site of Dobson's Tavern (within shouting distance Railroad Street Mural (approx. 0.2 miles away); Kerner Tannery (approx. 0.3 miles away); Site of Historic Beeson's Crossroad Trading Post (approx. 2.8 miles away); Maynard Field (approx. 4½ miles away); Jesse Benbow House (approx. 5 miles away); Charles Benbow House (approx. 5.4 miles away); Daniel Boone Trail (approx. 5½ miles away).
 Touch for a list and map of all markers in Kernersville.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on April 5, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
-This page has been viewed 378 times since then.
-Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on April 5, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina. • Craig Swain was the editor who published this page.
+This page has been viewed 522 times since then and 3 times this year.
+Photos: 1, 2, 3, 4, 5, 6, 7. submitted on April 5, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina. • Craig Swain was the editor who published this page.